-The entire body is intimated in the abstract painting—at once playful and erudite—of Dominique Figarella, who has taught at the Villa Arson in Nice, as well as the Beaux-Arts de Nîmes and of Lyon.
-Trained at the Villa Arson, within the lineage of Supports/Surfaces, from which he has freed himself, in his approach he continues to question the pictorial process.
-Gesture, accidents, traces like splashes or imprints, are integrated into his paintings, with a sense of shifting and a touch of humor.
-Forms and lines are sometimes supported by unexpected objects: a bag of goldfish, photographs, sticking plasters, balloons, suction cups, and so on.
-His poetic and inventive painting has recently moved out of its frame, to collaborate on Soapera, a dance performance designed with Mathilde Monnier (Centre Pompidou, 2010–2014).
-Notable among his solo exhibitions are those at Nice’s La Station in 2008, the Musée de Sérignan in 2009, at Life in Saint-Nazaire in 2010.
-His group exhibitions include: The Residenzgalerie in Salzburg (2008), EAC in Mouans-Sartoux (2011), Musée Chagall in Nice (2013), La Maison Rouge in Paris (2014), and Villa Tamaris in Seyne-sur-Mer (2019).
+The whole body is involved in Dominique Figarella's abstract painting, which is both playful and learned.
+He has taught at the Villa Arson and at the Beaux-Arts in Nîmes and Lyon.
+Trained at the Villa Arson in the legacy of Supports/Surfaces, from which he has broken free, he never ceases to question the pictorial process in his approach.
+Gestures, accidents, traces such as splashes and imprints are integrated into his paintings with a sense of discrepancy and a touch of humour.
+The shapes and lines are sometimes supported by unexpected objects: a bag of goldfish, photographs, plasters, balloons, suction cups...
+This poetic painting, full of invention, even recently stepped out of its box to collaborate on Soapera, a choreographic show conceived with Mathilde Monnier (Centre Pompidou, 2010-2014).

 Her exhibitions in 2022-2023 include Des corps, des écritures, Musée d'art Moderne de Paris, Filiations 2, Espace de l'art concret (Mouans-Sartoux), Dominique Figarella, Galerie Anne Barrault, Imagetexte6, Topographie de l'art (Paris).